-LifeBogger presents a full story of a football legend popularly known by the Nickname “Ibracadabra”.
+LifeBogger presents a full story of a Football god who is popularly known by the Nicknames “Ibra” and “Ibracadabra”.

 Our version of Zlatan Ibrahimovic’s Childhood Story, including his Untold Biography, entails a full account of notable events from his boyhood days.
 We then tell you how Ibra became famous.

-No doubt, we know him as a player that provides as much entertainment both on and off the pitch.
+No doubt, we know him for his prolific goal-scoring abilities, and for being a footballer who loves to proclaim a “god status” status, providing entertainment both on and off the pitch.